EventStore/documentation/docs/tutorials/Stream_Policy_Authorization.md

    ```

 4. **Specify default stream rules**
-   You still need to specify default stream rules when you update the `$policies` stream.
+   You must still specify default stream rules when you update the `$policies` stream.

    ```json
    "defaultStreamRules": {